For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 First and foremost, if the buyer doesn't believe the item is as it was described, or looks different to the pictures, they'll have two days to report an issue.

-Vinted will then open an inquiry and investigate the issue.
+Vinted will then open an inquiry and investigate.
 They'll start by looking at the evidence provided by the buyer and will compare this to the item listing made by the seller, to check for discrepancies between the photos.

 If the seller decides not to accept a return, the buyer can always re-list the item on Vinted themselves and try to sell it to someone else!